TrueLunacy/HolostreetsLatex/README.md

 ## Use

+This package uses the transparent package supported by pdfTeX and LuaTeX, as well as the fontspec package supported by XeTeX and luaTeX. luaTeX is therefore recommended.

 This package overrides the default `\maketitle` and `\tableofcontents` commands.
 The `\tableofcontents` command will automatically begin numbering after the table of contents.
 If you don't want to use the table of contents, use `\beginnumbering` to begin numbering.

 You can override the title image by redefining the `\titleimage` command.